-All these tunes are always interspersed with typical Schenker riffs that just take my breath away.
-If this guy just would not have been such an ass on stage and elsewhere, they could have doubled their earnings and gotten to totally different levels in their career.
-But more’s the pity, he left (or got left) from the band more times than I care to count.
+If only this guy just would not have been such an ass on stage and elsewhere, they could have doubled their earnings and gotten to totally different levels in their career.
+But more’s the pity, he left the band (forcibly or not) more times than I care to count.

-And then there are the rock ballads Try Me and Love to Love – both of them hitting home hard.
-The former being about a relationship that did – probably – never happen and you can feel the emotions in Phil’s voice.
-The latter wanting to kill you with a super heavy, psychedelic, but extremely well executed intro first.
-Then trying to bring you back to reality with some wisdom about how a relationship can get lost in life.
+And then there are the rock ballads Try Me and Love to Love.
+The former talks about a relationship that – probably – never happened.
+Yet, you can feel the emotions in Phil’s voice.
+The latter tries to kill you with a super heavy, psychedelic, but extremely well-executed keyboard intro first.
+And then, it’ll bring you back to reality with some wisdom about how a relationship can get lost in life.

-I could listen to this track forever, mystical, slow, but rock hard, expertly delivered and interpreted.
+I could listen to this track forever.
+Mystical, slow, but rock hard, expertly delivered and interpreted.
 A real early morning wake-up-and-get-your-breakfast song.
 And I kid you not, this track gets my system going alright after a night of heavy music and booze.
-I listened to this track like a thousand times.
+I listened to this track about a thousand times.

 There are – as always and very unfortunately – some fillers in this limited number of tracks.
-For example Alone Again Or, which would have found a better home with The Beatles or gigs like Audience.
+For example, Alone Again Or would have found a better home with The Beatles or gigs like Audience.
 Or it might have served as an entry into one of the infamous pop shows that were in fashion back in that time.
 You know, special pants, garish colors and all.
-Forsooth!

 Record Rating: 8/10 | Label: Chrysalis Records | Web: Official Site

 Release date: 11 October 1977